ember-template-lint/ember-template-lint/README.md

 :warning: For those running `ember-template-lint` in Github Actions:
 There is an additional printer always used for Github Actions, if you'd like to disable it set the `DISABLE_GITHUB_ACTIONS_ANNOTATIONS` env var to `true`.

+For more information about the TODO functionality, see [the documentation](docs/todo.md).

 ## Configuration

 ### Project Wide